Ralph Ryan’s “Wildfire-Hellfire” (NMW 2009)

-Ralph will receive $1,000, a certificate to mark the success, and publication online and in print.
+Ralph will receive $1,000 and publication online and in print.

 It’s late November in Southern California, prime time for the Santa Ana winds.
 Those of us in the wild land firefighting business call them the “Devil Winds.”
 We’ve been called to a fire on the Mt.
 Baldy Ranger District, on the Los Angeles side of the San Gabriel Mountains.
 Tonight our ten man initial attack Forest Service helicopter crew is forced to travel by ground carrier.
 The “Devil Winds” are blowing at 60 mph plus, creating Red Flag Warnings and closing the National Forest to public use.
 None the less, we’re psyched up in anticipation boasting an attitude of having “No Fear.”
 Wild land firefighters are a unique breed and our crew prided itself with the “Can Do” attitude.
 We weren’t cocky, we were confident and loved to fight fire.